-The Company reported net income for the three months ended May 31, 2017 of $497,000, or $0.07 per basic share and $0.06 per diluted share, compared to net income of 637,000, or $0.07 per basic and diluted share for the three months ended May 31, 2016.
-For the three months ended May 31, 2017, there was a 9% increase in processing and storage revenues, partially offset by an 11% increase in cost of sales and a less than 1% increase in selling, general and administrative expenses.
-Net income for the 2016 period resulted in part from a gain on extinguishment of debt in the amount of $300,593.
-The gain was a result of the Company’s payment in April 2016 of $778,000 representing payment in full to CytoMedical Design Group LLC (“CMDG”) pursuant to the terms of the original Asset Purchase Agreement and Promissory Note, as well as pursuant to the terms of the Loan/Promissory Note Sale Agreement and Mutual Release executed by the Company and CMDG on April 22, 2016.
+The Company reported net income for the three months ended May 31, 2019 of $54,000, or $0.01 per basic and diluted share, compared to net income of $540,000, or $0.07 per basic and diluted share for the three months ended May 31, 2018.
+Net income for the three months ended May 31, 2019 resulted from a 25% increase in revenue offset by a 48% increase in cost of sales and a 3% increase in selling, general and administrative expenses.
+The increase in cost of sales is due in part to the 23% increase in new domestic cord blood specimens processed in the second quarter of fiscal 2019 versus the same period in 2018 as well as costs associated with public banking.

 About Cryo-Cell International, Inc.